Huntsville, Alabama: Civil War

 Huntsville initially opposed secession from the Union in 1861, but provided many men for the Confederacy's efforts.
 The 4th Alabama Infantry Regiment, led by Col. Egbert J. Jones of Huntsville, distinguished itself at the Battle of Manassas/Bull Run, the first major encounter of the American Civil War.
-The Fourth Alabama Infantry, which contained two Huntsville companies, were the first Alabama troops to fight in the war.
+The regiment, which contained two Huntsville companies, were the first Alabama troops to fight in the war.
 They were also present when General Robert E. Lee surrendered to Grant at Appomattox Court House in April 1865.
 Nine generals of the war were born in or near Huntsville; five fought for the Confederacy and four for the Union.
 Other Huntsville residents joined the Union Army and helped establish the Union Army's 1st Alabama Cavalry Regiment.

 On the morning of April 11, 1862, Union troops led by General Ormsby M. Mitchel seized Huntsville in order to sever the Confederacy's rail communications and gain access to the Memphis & Charleston Railroad.
-Huntsville was the control point for the Western Division of the Memphis & Charleston.
+Huntsville was the headquarters for the Eastern Division of the Memphis & Charleston.

 During the first occupation, Union officers took over many of the larger homes in the city while the enlisted soldiers camped in tents mainly on the outskirts.
-In the initial occupation, the Union troops searched for both Confederate troops hiding in the town and weapons.
-There was not a lot of resistance and they treated Huntsville residents in a relatively civil manner.
+Union troops searched for Confederate troops hiding in the town and weapons.
+There was not much resistance, and they treated Huntsville residents in a relatively civil manner.
 However, residents of nearby towns reported harsher treatment.
 Union troops were forced to retreat a few months later.
 In the fall of 1863, they returned to Huntsville, using it as a base of operations for the war in the South until the last months of 1864.
 According to the journal of a nearby resident, Union troops burned many homes and villages in the surrounding countryside in retaliation for the active guerrilla warfare in the area.
 Many houses and buildings were burned, although most of Huntsville was kept intact as it housed both Union officers and troops.